JuanFran9/LLM-Based-Ticket-Reply-Evaluation/README.md

 # LLM-Based-Ticket-Reply-Evaluation

-Installation
+##Installation

-Clone the repository (or download the script):
+1. Clone the repository (or download the script):

 git clone <repository_url>
 cd <repository_directory>

-Install required Python libraries:
+2. Install required Python libraries or use requirements.txt:

 pip install openai pandas python-dotenv

-Set up API credentials:
+3. Set up API credentials:

 Create a .env file in the same directory as the script.

 Add your OpenAI API key:
 OPENAI_API_KEY=your_openai_api_key

-Running the Script
+##Running the Script

 Ensure your input file (tickets.csv) is in the same directory and follows this format: